 So without further ado, I would like to throw some color on today’s topic “What’s the best way to start an online business and what is best freelancing or blogging?”.
 I am going to compare blogging and freelancing on the following parameters,

 - Time & Freedom

 - Qualification and Skills

 - Hard work, Challenges, and Motivation

 Opportunity to work from home

-Blogging and freelancing gives you freedom and flexibility to work from home or anywhere.
+Blogging and freelancing give you freedom and flexibility to work from home or anywhere.
 You are flexible to work part-time while doing your 9-5 job.
-You can complete your articles/projects from your hotel room, restaurant, or, while you are travelling.
+You can complete your articles/projects from your hotel room, restaurant, or, while you are traveling.

 It adds an extra income stream and helps you in increasing your bank balance.

-If I would have done this while writing client article, they would have asked me to edit it.
-Freelancing has some limitation on freedom and flexibility such as deadlines, formats, quality, etc.
+If I would have done this while writing a client article, they would have asked me to edit it.
+Freelancing has some limitations on freedom and flexibility such as deadlines, formats, quality, etc.